 Taco Bell needed to optimize franchise listings for non-branded search terms at the local level.
 "We want Taco Bell to show up when people are searching for fast food, for Mexican food, for any drive-thru.
 At the time, when I searched for 'drive-thru' on Yelp, Taco Bell wasn't showing up at all, but our competitors were.
 Those are the kinds of insights that made us realize that there was a lot of incremental business that we could be gaining — and gaining share from our competition — if we could take control of how we appeared in search results."

 Taco Bell had long understood the importance of managing business information in search, and had worked with a partner in the past to upload location information across listings and directories.
-This digital knowledge could not be dynamically controlled, however, so Taco Bell still faced the challenge of making updates and adding new locations.
+This brand information could not be dynamically controlled, however, so Taco Bell still faced the challenge of making updates and adding new locations.

-To find the best solution for digital knowledge management, Taco Bell ran a pilot in which Yext and another solution each managed 600 location listings for 90 days.
+To find the best solution to manage, verify, and power their brand information, Taco Bell ran a pilot in which Yext and another solution each managed 600 location listings for 90 days.
 “We wanted to pick the best solution, the one that’s going to improve the results for the business, or drive results for the business.
 We looked at multiple KPIs: overall traffic, impressions, clicks, conversion rate, in-store sales, and quality of account management.
 Yext won across the board."
-Chan found that managing digital knowledge across the Yext Knowledge Network drove high-quality traffic with a measurable lift in conversion to Taco Bell digital listings and stores.
+Chan found that managing brand information across the Yext Knowledge Network drove high-quality traffic with a measurable lift in conversion to Taco Bell digital listings and stores.

 "Now, any of our restaurant owners and franchisees can be at their local restaurant, search for 'Taco Bell' or 'tacos near me,' or just 'tacos' — 'near me' is already implied — and see our restaurants showing up against the competitors.
 In a lot of areas, we're showing up in the top three ranking positions.
 It was a game changer."